Chapter 5: Contact with Reality

+Contact with reality, which is the aim of yoga, involves a divesting of ourselves from erroneous notions of what reality actually is.
 Broadly speaking, we may distinguish between two kinds of erroneous notions.
-One is commonly experienced; we mistake one thing for another.
+One is commonly experienced, which is, we mistake one thing for another.
 For instance, at dusk, when the light is not sufficient, a telephone pole may look like a man, and a coiled rope may look like a snake; and in deserts, the refraction of sunlight on dry sand may produce the illusion of there being water.
 These are types of illusion about which we are familiar.

 What is this transcendental error?
-We have certain types of prejudiced confirmation that everything is only in some place and not everywhere.
-Everything has length, breadth, and height.
+We have certain types of prejudiced confirmation that everything is only in some place, and not everywhere.
+Everything has length, breadth and height.
 Everything was yesterday, or it is today, or it will be tomorrow.
 The dimension that we see in objects—length, breadth, height—is the work of a spatial expanse, about which we know practically nothing.
 We simply say there is space, as if the matter is very clear to us.
 The most tremendous conditioning factor in our life is the character of a power that creates the imagination or the notion of distance.
-Everything is distant; it is different from everything else.
+Everything is distant; it is different from the other.
 One object does not touch another object because of their individuality, characterised by the spatial qualification—or the mode, so to say.

 Is an object by itself exactly as it appears to our perception?
 This is the main question that has to be raised even before we try to know how we can contact an object.
 No contact with anything is possible under the prevailing circumstances because everything stands apart from everything else; spatial distance operates between everything in the world—yourself, myself, and so on.

 The reaction that is set up between the perception of the object and the nature of the object creates the illusion of there being real perception and that we have really contacted something.
-What we call physical contact is only the phenomenon created by electrical impulses.
+What we call physical contact is only a phenomenon created by electrical impulses.
 You will be surprised to hear that such a thing is possible.
-When we touch a physical object, actually we may be under the impression that it is an object that we are touching, but actually the object is a mass of electrical impulses that rush outward in one way, and our fingers are also nothing but sensations of electrical impulses.
+When we touch a physical object we may be under the impression that it is an object that we are touching, but actually the object is a mass of electrical impulses that rush outward in one way, and our fingers are also nothing but sensations of electrical impulses.
 When one impulse touches another, it looks as though there is a hard substance, and we believe that there is a solid object in front of us.
 If we get an electric shock by touching a high voltage current, we may feel that a huge mountain is hanging on our hand.
-A very heavy weight seems to be actually tied to our hands, while no object is there.
-Sensations are electrical impulses, actually speaking, the prana vibrating in a particular given direction.
+A very heavy weight seems to be tied to our hand, while no object is actually there.
+Sensations are electrical impulses, really speaking, the prana vibrating in a particular given direction.
 In this way, we may say the world is an illusion.
 It does not exist as it appears to our eyes.
-There are only the forces of objective substance we call sattva, rajas and tamas, of which we practically know nothing.
+There are only the forces of objective substance we call sattva, rajas and tamas, about which we know practically nothing.

-We have heard these words sattva, rajas and tamas a hundred times, yet the meaning of them may not be clear.
+We have heard these words sattva, rajas and tamas a hundred times, yet their meaning may not be clear.
 They are three forms of the action of force which constitutes matter.
-Matter—prakriti, as it is called—itself is not a hard substance.
+Matter—prakriti, as it is called—is itself not a hard substance.
 In modern terms, we may say it is a potential for manifestation in the form of electrical activity.
-And we are completely befooled in this sort of appreciation of objects on account of the consciousness that we ourselves are moving together with the mental activity of perception.
+And we are completely befooled in this sort of appreciation of objects on account of the consciousness, which we ourselves are, moving together with the mental activity of perception.

 When we see an object, two things take place.
 The mind takes the shape of the object, the form of the object.
 But merely the mind taking the form of the object will not result in the consciousness of the object.
 Consciousness has to pervade the mental modification, by which we are able to contact the object in a psychological manner.
 Consciousness is pulled, dragged by the power of the sense organs in the direction of their movement.
 And the perceiving consciousness, like a slave of the impetus of the sense organs, takes it for granted that it is moving in the direction of an object.
 Because of its all-pervading nature, consciousness does not really move anywhere, but it is made to believe that it is an accomplice or a participant in the mental activity which forces the senses to move externally.